 All Future Generations University students who engage in research must do so with integrity and honesty at all times and with appropriate regard for human and/or animal subjects.
 Research proposals are reviewed by the Institutional Review Board.

-Students must not fabricate data or results, change or knowingly omit data or results, misinterpret results in the research record, or intentionally misappropriate the ideas, writings, research, or findings of others.
+Students must not fabricate data or results, change or knowingly omit data or results, intentionally misinterpret results in the research record, or intentionally misappropriate the ideas, writings, research, or findings of others.

 Students must pursue the advancement of knowledge while meeting the highest standards of honesty, accuracy, and objectivity with respect to communities.
-They are accountable for use of funds from sponsors.
-They must comply with the semesters and conditions of contracts and grants, as applicable.
+They are accountable for use of funds from any sponsors of the research.
+They must comply with the conditions of contracts and grants, as applicable.